bento-platform/bento_lib/README.md

 ### `ontologies`

-`ontologies` contains models, types, and helpers for working with ontology terms, especially in the context of terms which must be eventually ingested into [Katsu](https://github.com/bento-platform/katsu).
+`ontologies` contains models, types, and helpers for working with ontology classes, especially in the context of classes which must be eventually ingested into [Katsu](https://github.com/bento-platform/katsu).

 ### `responses`